 E4 Network API used by the Data Collection AF instantiated in the Media AF to subscribe to and receive Network Energy Information from the Energy Information AF instantiated in the Media AF.
 Network Energy Information exposed to the Data Collection AF relates to a specific Application Service Provider.
 In particular, this API allows the Data Collection AF to receive the reports aligned with the Energy-of-Service scheme of the configuration from the Energy Information AF instantiated in the Media AF, and to expose them to event consumers via reference points R5 and/or R6 (not illustrated)(see TS 26.531 specification).

-7.5.3 Procedures
+E6 Client API used by the Media-aware Application to subscribe to energy-related information notifications from the Energy Information Collector.

-7.5.3.1 Approach A procedures
+7.12.3 Procedures

-Figure 7.5.3.1-1 below details the different steps for Energy-of-Service Metrics Reporting for the Approach Ain the system outlined in clause 7.5.2.2.2 (based on figure 5.5.3-1 of TS 26.501 [26501] but updated to generalise):
+Figure 7.12.3-1 below details the different steps for Energy-of-media-Service Metrics Reporting for the Approach in the system outlined in clause 7.12.2.2 (based on figure 5.5.3-1 of TS 26.501 [26501] but updated to generalise):